alanfabiano/util-validation/README.md

 Util-Validate was written by Alan Milani at july 2016.

-* Updated at august 2016
+* Updated at january 2017